harperreed/harper.blog/content/post/2024-03-25-my-office-is-talking-shit.md

 Once this was all built and working I decided that I wanted the office to see.
 As I type this, it seems like maybe it is a bad idea.
 However, it is hilarious.

-I wrote a really stupid piece of code that I can trigger with a motion sensor that will hit a box running LLAVA and return json.
+I wrote a really stupid piece of code that I can trigger with a motion sensor, grab a snapshot from a security camera, and then hit a box running LLAVA and then return json.

+This works surprisingly well.

-I then just push this json into the sensor collector and have it act like another sensor.
+Then I just push this json into the sensor collector and have it act like another sensor.

 ```json
 {